About Us

 His motivation to get involved in ambulance work grew from an early interest in First Aid.
 He started as a volunteer with the Red Cross and later with Wellington Free, since then the ambulance service has been his whole career.

-To be a paramedic in 2017 it takes a three year degree and time on the job before you’re fully qualified.
+To be a paramedic these days it takes a three-year degree and time on the job before you’re fully qualified.
 However in Richard’s time at Wellington Free, the organisation and its staff came on leaps and bounds.
 Wellington Free introduced the Cardiac Care scheme which saw care in a pre-hospital setting – basic resuscitation drugs and defibrillators.
 “We acquired Entonox, Scoop stretchers; and Bedford ambulances – the start of the vehicle design concept we still have today,” says Richard.

 Ambulances in the 1970s were pretty different to what you see on the roads now too.
 “The most noticeable difference between then and now was that the ambulances had limited height, meaning you had to crouch over to move around in the back,” says Richard.

-Along with his colleagues Tony Nicholas and John Wells, who have completed 46 years and 28 years’ service respectively, they all retired at the end of June.
+Along with his colleagues Tony and John, who have completed 46 years and 28 years’ service respectively, they all retired at the end of June.
 They each have a cheeky story or two to tell from their time at Wellington Free but all say the thing they’ve loved the most about the role is the opportunity, and privilege, to help others.

 “I like the idea of knowing what to do in an emergency and being able to help when it mattered,” says Richard.
 The 1970s were a nostalgic time for Richard and he says he misses them.
 Wellington Free will certainly miss him.